yaboiteedoh/sql_orm_generator/README.md

 aside from being able to detail which columns you want query functions for, there's also support for
 - grouping columns, to return any objects with data matching the single input value.
 - filtering columns, to return any objects that meet all query requirements.
+- generating multiple parallel db files, though currently each gets output to a different module
+    - I may instead rework this to create multiple database classes in the same main database module which all get sent to the `root/__init__.py`

 ## json format
 ```
 {
     'database name': [....................... list of tables
+        {
             'table name':
                 'name of the table',
             'dataclass name':
                 'name of the associated dataclass',
             'keys': [............................ list of sql columns
                 {
                     'name':
                         'name of the corresponding db column',
                     'data_type':
                         'SQL data type, converted to python data type internally'
                     'params':
                         'SQL Parameters (AUTOINCREMENT, NOT NULL, ...) all in one string'
                     'key_class_dict': {
                         'returns':
                             '"list" or "group" to determine fetchall vs fetchone',
                         'references':
                             '"table(key name)" of the referenced column'
                     }
-            }
+                },
+                ...
             ],
             'groups': [.......................... list of similar sql columns
                 {
                     'name':
                         'name of the group, used for function names',
                     'keys': [
                         'key name',
                         'key name',
                         ...
                     ]
-            }
+                },
+                ...
             ],
             'filters': [......................... list of contextual sql columns
                 {
                     'name':
                         'name of the filter, used for function names',
                     'keys': [
                         'key name',
                         'key name',
                         ...
                     ]
-            }
+                },
+                ...
             ]
-    ]
+        },
+        ...
+    ],
+    ...
 }
 ```